foglerek/edm.js/README.md

-# edd.js
+# edm.js
-(E)vent (D)riven (D)ata for JavaScript.
+(E)vent (D)riven (M)odels for JavaScript.
 A listener-based, immutable data layer with support for AngularJs 1.x.

+In the process of migrating this library to open source.